chintanp/ChargEval/docs/source/arch.rst

 Replace <container-name(s)> with the name(s) of the docker container you wish to start, for example, :code:`evides`, :code:`nginx` etc.

-To start a stopped container, or start a container without (re)building it, use the following command:
+To start a stopped container, or restart a container without re-building it, but update environment variables, use the following command:

 .. code-block:: bash